Discover the many secrets of Portuguese cork

 Millennial records show us how the insulation properties of cork were already known centuries ago.
 An amphora dating from the 1st century BC was found in Ephesus sealed with a cork stopper and still containing wine.
 In Pompeii, the ancient Roman city destroyed by the volcano Vesuvius, wine amphoras sealed with cork were also found.

-Throughout history, cork was also used in objects such as shoes, buoys, and fishing gear, but also in residential construction, such as the cork applied to the walls of convent cells.
+Throughout history, cork was also used in objects such as shoes, buoys, and fishing gear, but also in residential construction, such as the cork applied to convent cell walls.

 In Portugal, in the XV and XVI centuries, the capacity of cork to isolate cold and humidity was also known, having been used in the construction of the caravels which helped the Portuguese sailors to conquer the world.